lukekivi/Distributed-File-System/README.md

 ### `app/commands/commands.txt`
 ---
-Within the `commands.txt` file you may list the commands you want to give to the system via a client.
+Within the `commands.txt` file you may list the commands you want to give to the system via `ant client`.
 This file is located within the `commands` directory which contains a few other command files.
-These other command files are used in some of the tests we have provided.
+These other command files are used in the tests we have provided.
 Please only edit `commands.txt`.
-It will be used by the `ant client` command.
-The `ant` targets and other tests will be detailed shortly.
 ```
 app
  |-- commands